 The doctors reported internally that both had died from gunshot wounds.
 The clinical description of the archduke’s shattered skull showed enlarged areas in the cranium thought compatible with mental disorders.
 This offered the spin machine a dual solution: credibility with the general public and church cooperation for the religious formalities.
 That a healthy 30-year-old would die of heart failure was a stretch.
 And the Catholic Church expressly forbade memorial services for self-inflicted death.

-But “suicide while of unsound mind” was something Franz Joseph and Sissi could live with and it became the official protocol.
-For the Emperor, it offered a flimsy, but workable, cover for the Crown Prince’s well-known liberal tendencies in direct conflict with the traditional absolute monarchy.
-QAnon-style conspiracy theories took off: Among the wildest, that Bismarck had sent in a hit squad to silence the publicly anti-German Crown Prince, or that the Emperor himself had ordered his dangerously progressive son removed to ensure the stability of the dynasty.
+But “suicide while of unsound mind” was something Franz Joseph and Sissi could live with.
+For the Emperor, it offered a flimsy, but workable, cover for the Crown Prince’s liberal tendencies.
+QAnon-style conspiracy theories took off.
+Among the wildest, were that Bismarck had sent in a hit squad to silence the publicly anti-German Crown Prince.
+Or that the Emperor himself had ordered his dangerously progressive son removed to ensure the stability of the dynasty.

 Like most political cover-ups it largely failed.
-As Michael Gehler and Hubert Sickinger’s masterly panorama of Austrian corruption (Politische Affären und Skandale in Österreich) summed up: “Rudolf’s death did not bring about the fall of the Habsburg monarchy, but he died because the Empire was dying anyway.”
+As Michael Gehler and Hubert Sickinger’s masterly panorama of corruption in Austria (Politische Affären und Skandale in Österreich) summed up: “Rudolf’s death did not bring about the fall of the Habsburg monarchy, but he died because the Empire was dying anyway.”

 The only thing missing at Mayerling was money, usually the core of any self-respecting corruption scandal.
-Transparency International, an independently funded corruption watchdog, rates Austria a CPI (Corruption Perceptions Index) score of 76 out of 100, putting us in place 15 out of 198 countries rated.
+Transparency International, an independently funded corruption watchdog, rates Austria a CPI (Corruption Perceptions Index) score of 76 out of 100.
+This puts us in place 15 out of 198 countries rated.
 This is not as good as the squeaky-clean Nordics (Denmark is No. 1 with 88/100), but level with Belgium.
 Not quite as clean as Germany, but far better than the US in 25th position with 69/100.

-In 2013, the US State Department Country Report on Austria declared that corruption was not a serious problem for business in Austria (an evaluation presumably based on the benchmark at home) and that no instances of corruption had been filed by US companies that would inhibit FDI (Foreign Direct Investment) in 2020.
+In 2013, the US State Department Country Report on Austria declared that corruption was not a serious problem in Austria.
+US companies had not reported instances of corruption that would inhibit FDI (Foreign Direct Investment) in 2020.

 Gaming the System

 Fast forward to the last century’s first big money scandal, the Affäre Rambousek.
 This was a classical case of a creaky bureaucracy offering easy spoils for corrupt insiders.
-It was 1918 and a grim time in Austria: The war was going badly and basic provisions were in short supply.
-Enter Dr. Eduard Rambousek, a Czech-born civil servant who had built an astonishing career in the Salzburg state administration, gaining the complete confidence of Salzburg’s State President Felix von Schmitt-Gasteiger.
+It was 1918: The war was going badly and basic provisions in Austria were in short supply.
+Enter Dr. Eduard Rambousek, a Czech-born civil servant who had built an astonishing career in the Salzburg state administration.
+Through hard work, he had gained the complete confidence of Salzburg’s State President Felix von Schmitt-Gasteiger.

 Rambousek developed a simple scam, purchasing food and supplies on behalf of state agencies at inflated prices, taking a generous cut for himself.
 It came to light when a trader complained about irregularities to a public official, who claimed he was “just following regulations” that traced back to instructions from Rambousek.
 By this time, Rambousek had collected 7 million Kronen (about €3.6 million in today’s money).
-The public prosecutor’s office in Salzburg was alerted and began looking for the money.
-Rambousek was arrested while packing personal effects and funds to leave for Switzerland.
+The public prosecutor’s office in Salzburg began looking for the money.
+Shortly after, they arrested Rambousek while packing personal effects and funds to leave for Switzerland.
 He killed himself in his cell.

 But that was more or less it.
 Then, as on so many occasions, there was never any real follow-up or consequences.
-Salzburg State President von Schmitt-Gasteiger was chastised for having been overly trusting, a minor official and one of the enabling traders were sentenced and Dr. Rambousek was dead.
+The public chastised Salzburg State President von Schmitt-Gasteiger for having been overly trusting.
+A minor official and one of the enabling traders went to prison and Dr Rambousek was dead.
 And in any case, Rambousek was actually Czech and the trader Jewish, so none of us were really guilty.
 “This is not who we are.”
 Again.